 3.8.
 Proliferation of osteoblasts

-The colorimetric assay (i.e., WST-8 test) indicated that both Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials promoted proliferation of hFOB 1.19 cells (Fig. 8 a) and MC3T3-E1 cells (Fig. 8 b), as the metabolic activities of cells (proportional to OD values) after 7 days of culture were significantly higher (P < 0.05) compared to metabolic activities of cells after 4 days of incubation.
+The colorimetric assay (i.e. WST-8 test) indicated that both Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials promoted proliferation of hFOB 1.19 cells (Fig. 8 a) and MC3T3-E1 cells (Fig. 8 b), as the metabolic activities of cells (proportional to OD values) after 7 days of culture were significantly higher (P < 0.05) compared to metabolic activities of cells after 4 days of incubation.
 Although the metabolic activities of both hFOB 1.19 cells and MC3T3-E1 cells grown on the Cur_WPI35_HAp biomaterial were greater compared to the metabolic activities of these cells cultured on the Cur_WPI25_HAp scaffold, no significant differences (P > 0.05) were noted.
 At the end of the experiment, the OD values for hFOB 1.19 cells were approx. 0.613 (cells on the Cur_WPI25_HAp biomaterial) and 0.654 (cells on the Cur_WPI35_HAp scaffold), while the OD values for MC3T3-E1 cells were approx. 0.435 (cells on the Cur_WPI25_HAp biomaterial) and approx. 0.549 (cells on the Cur_WPI35_HAp scaffold), respectively.
-Importantly, the calculated values of FI (i.e., fold increase in cell proliferation) indicated that the division rates of both types of osteoblasts cultured on Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials were greater compared to divisions rates of these cells seeded on polystyrene (PS).
-Among the tested biomaterials, Cur_WPI35_HAp scaffold allowed for faster osteoblast divisions compared to the Cur_WPI_25_HAp biomaterial.
+Importantly, the calculated values of FI (i.e., fold increase in cell proliferation) indicated that the division rates of both types of osteoblasts cultured on Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials were greater compared to the division rates of these cells seeded on polystyrene (PS).
+Among the tested biomaterials, the Cur_WPI35_HAp scaffold allowed faster osteoblast divisions compared to the Cur_WPI_25_HAp biomaterial.